-Hotel Guanaja rests on the southern beach of eastern Guanaja, an island in the western Caribbean Sea.
+Located on the southern beach of eastern Guanaja, an island nestled in the western Caribbean Sea,

-The turquoise waters of Guanaja are sheltered by the Mesoamerican Reef, one of only two barrier reefs in existence; the quieted surf and trade wind will assure you rest.
-The eastern view brings spectacular daily, ever-changing sunrises that defy description.
+Hotel Guanaja enjoys the serene turquoise waters sheltered by the Mesoamerican Reef, one of only two barrier reefs in existence.
+The tranquility of the waves and gentle trade winds ensure a restful stay, while the eastern horizon treats you to breathtaking, ever-changing sunrises that defy description.

-Guanaja is a developing island in a developing nation.
-We support a better future for Guanaja as much as possible through environmentally friendly practices and standards as well as involvement in local social and environmental initiatives.
+Guanaja is a developing island within a developing nation, and we are committed to supporting its promising future.
+We engage in environmentally friendly practices and uphold high standards, actively participating in local social and environmental initiatives.

-Plan your escape to the idyllic excitement of Guanaja today!
+Embark on your journey to the captivating allure of Guanaja today!

 CLICK TO SEE FULL REVIEW

 Location: 16.486059, -85.831157

 The three Bay Islands of Honduras; Roatan, Utila, and Guanaja are some of the most beautiful destinations in the Caribbean.

 Guanaja being the least developed and explored of the three has earned the nickname “The Green Island".

 We are a hidden gem waiting for travelers seeking an experience unlike those offered by highly visited 'touristy' islands in the Caribbean.